-From our “Ask a Question” mailbag: Philadelphia Will Challenges
+From our “Ask a Question” mailbag: Philadelphia Will Challenge Introduction

 “My mom died five years ago while I was serving overseas.
 I was able to return for the funeral, but I couldn’t stay and deal with her estate.
 My sister promised to watch our Step-dad, but she didn’t.
 He filed a Will that is an obvious forgery and took our mom’s house.
 My mom had told all of us she wanted him to live in the house till he died, then it was to be sold for us kids.
 He is now selling the house.
 Can we challenge that will and stop the sale?”